manoel-linux/script-xanmod-installer-unofficial/README.md

 - build-latest: 0.0.1

 - script-xanmod-installer-unofficial is an open-source project, and we are happy to share it with the community.
 You have complete freedom to do whatever you want with script-xanmod-installer-unofficial, in accordance with the terms of the MIT license.
-You can modify, distribute, use it in your own projects, or even create a fork of opti-sway-wayland to add additional features.
+You can modify, distribute, use it in your own projects, or even create a fork of script-xanmod-installer-unofficial to add additional features.

 ## Installation